webiny/webiny-js/packages/webiny-client-ui-material/src/Drawer/README.md

 # Drawer

-Use Drawer component to display a list of choices, once the handler is triggered.
+Use `Drawer` component to display navigation for the whole app or just a small section of it.

 ## Import
 ```js